AmandaKitSam/holiday-rentals/README.md

 Please visit the website:
 https://holiday-rentals.herokuapp.com/

-- (Project is at the working stage)
+--- Project is at the working stage ---